Efficiency of Self-Adjusting Heaps: Time-Shifting Lemmas

-We define the \emph{rank} $v.r$ of a temporary node $v$ to be $\lg\lg(v.m/v.s)$.
-Permanent nodes have no rank.

-Node ranks can change over time as links and cuts occur.
-We need a notation for the values of ranks at specific times.
-If $vw$ is a link, we denote by $v.r_w$ and $v.r_w'$ the rank of $v$ just before and just after the link is done, and by $w.r_v$ and $w.r_v'$ the rank of $w$ just before and just after the link is done, respectively.
-This notation does not distinguish between the winner and loser of the link, but the context will provide the distinction.

-Let $vw$ be a real left or right link done during the delete-min that deletes a root $u$.
-The delete-min cuts all links won by $u$, including real links $uv$ and $uw$, and does link $vw$ and others.
-We define the \emph{rank} of $vw$ to be $v.r_w' - u.r_w'$, the increase in the rank of the parent of $w$ caused by the delete-min, which changes the parent of $w$ from $u$ to $v$.
-Link ranks are constant.
-Links other than real left and right links have no rank.
-We call link $uv$ the \emph{winner link} of $vw$.

-We shall charge real left and right links to changes in node ranks and to link ranks.
-In order for this idea to work, we need to shift link ranks in time.
-Let $vw$ be a real left or right link with winner link $uv$.
-We shall use the following equality, which we call the \emph{link-rank equality}:

-We call the term on the left side of the equality the \emph{shifted link rank} of $vw$.
-It is the rank of $v$ just before link $uv$ was done (which happened some time before deletion of $u$) minus the rank of $u$ just after link $uv$ was done.
-This term is more naturally associated with $uv$ than with $vw$, but we shall use the association appropriate to the context: $vw$ uniquely determines its winner link, but not necessarily vice-versa.
-The first term on the right side is the (unshifted) link rank of $vw$.
-The other two terms on the right side are $v.r_u - v.r_w'$, the net \emph{decrease} in the rank of $v$ from just before link $uv$ was done until just after $vw$ was done, which we call the \emph{$v$-shift} of $vw$, and $u.r_w' - u.r_v'$, the rank of $u$ just after $uw$ was done minus the rank of $u$ just after $uv$ was done, which we call the \emph{u-shift} of $vw$.

-We shall prove that the shifted link ranks of real left and right links are non-negative, and that the sum of the link ranks, as well as the sum of the magnitudes of the node rank changes, are at most a constant times our desired time bound.
-Finally, we shall prove that a constant fraction of real left or right links have a significant shifted link rank or can be charged to a significant change in the node rank of the winner or loser of its winner link.
-Combining these results gives our desired bound on the number of real left and right links.

-We begin by bounding the sum of the \emph{unshifted} link ranks.
-This bound is independent of the kind of heap.
+Our second time-shifting lemma bounds the sum of the $w$-shifts of the real deletion links.
+Its proof uses the time-shifting idea in the proof of Lemma~\ref{L:k-link-shift}, an idea that we shall also use later.
+Recall from Section~\ref{S:terminology} that if $vw$ is a real deletion link with winner link $uv$, its $w$-shift is $v.r_w' - u.r_w'$, the change in the rank of the parent of $w$ resulting from cutting $uw$ and doing $vw$.

-\begin{lemma}~ In a multipass pairing, slim, or smooth heap, the sum of the link ranks of all real left and right links is at most $\lg\lg n$ per decrease-key plus $\lg\lg n + 3$ per delete-min. \end{lemma}
+\begin{lemma} In any sequence of operations on multipass pairing heaps, slim heaps, or smooth heaps starting with no heaps, the sum of the $w$-shifts of all real deletion links is at most $\lg\lg n$ per decrease-key plus $\lg\lg n + 3$ per delete-min. \end{lemma}

 \begin{proof} Let $w$ be a temporary node.
 Consider an interval $I$ from the time $w$ is a root not in the middle of a delete-min until it next becomes a root not in the middle of a delete-min.
-We sum the link ranks of the real left and right links lost by $w$ during $I$, and then sum over all $w$, $I$ pairs.
+We sum the $w$-shifts of the real deletion links lost by $w$ during $I$, and then sum over all $w$, $I$ pairs.